ton/vim-alternate/README.md

 License
 =======

-MIT.
+BSD-2.
 See `LICENSE` for more details.